0x80/typed-firestore-react/README.md

 data to satisfy the type constraints.
 Everything flows from the collection refs.
 Re-using collection refs also avoids having to remember the names and write them correctly.

+Also, because errors are being thrown instead of returned, the Typescript compiler is assured that if `isLoading` becomes false, the `user.data` property should be available (because otherwise an error would have been thrown).

 ## API